 The last few kilometres were tough but I made it to the campsite around 17:00.

-Today I had walked 24 kilometers through the mountains and rain carrying a 22 kg backpack.
-I shouldn't do that every day, but was glad I did.
-In the last 3 days I have walked 59 km with still had a good amount of time to rest left, so my planned average of 18 km/day for the trip should be easily attainable.
+Today I had walked 24 kilometers through the mountains and rain while carrying a 22 kg backpack.
+I wouldn't be able to do that every day, but was glad I tried.
+During the past 3 days I had walked 59 km with still a good amount of time left, so my plan to average around 18 km/day during the entire hike seemed reasonable.

-There was a large campsite because there was a hot spring large enough to swim in and a bus stop.
+There was a large campsite in the valley because there was a hot spring and a bus stop.
 I passed a bunch of Belgian scouts.
-A girl was just telling a guy that she would lay down in her tent.
+A girl was just telling a guy that she would go lay down in her tent.
 He asked why.
 She replied she was going to masturbate.
-This might become interesting..
-Accidentally there was no place for my tent anywhere except right next to hers.
+This might become interesting.
+For some reasons there was no place for my tent anywhere except right next to theirs.
 I bought a beer and bread in the local store before heading to the hot spring.
 After the tough hike it felt super relaxing, the water was over 50 degrees at its hottest point.

 The hot spring

-After I was all relaxed I headed back to my tent where I discovered I had cell service.
-I called home to tell my parents I was still alive and to tell Bart that he was boring by being at home with his girlfriend while I was in a hot spring in Iceland with a lot of hiking girls.
-Later I drank the beer in my party tent.
+After I was all relaxed I headed back to my tent, where I discovered I had cell coverage again.
+I called home to tell my parents I was still alive and to tell Bart that he was lame for staying at home with his girlfriend while I was in a hot spring in Iceland.
+Later I drank the beer in my tent, it wasn't very good.

 The partytent